Nigel Borell: Biography

 Borell was born in 1973 and grew up in Ōtāhuhu and Manurewa in South Auckland.
 He is a twin and has two older siblings.
 Borell is Māori of Pirirākau, Ngāi Te Rangi, Ngāti Ranginui, and Te Whakatōhea descent.

-His early influences included the Peter Gossage series of Māui illustrated books.
+His early influences include artist Cliff Whiting and the Peter Gossage series of Māui illustrated books.
 He completed a Bachelor of Māori Visual Arts at Massey University in Palmerston North in 2000.
-There he studied under Robert Jahnke and the Toioho ki Apiti programme.
+There he studied under Robert Jahnke, Kura Te Waru Rewiri, Shane Cotton and the Toioho ki Apiti programme.
 He followed this by completing a Master of Fine Arts at Elam School of Fine Arts, University of Auckland in 2003.
 He has hands-on experience in Māori arts, working on three meeting house projects under tohunga whakaio Pakariki (Paki) Harrison 1995-2000 and kowhaiwhai artist Peter Boyd, and has been influenced by Māori curators Megan Tamati-Quennell and Ngahiraka Mason.

-Borell was Associate Curator Māori Art at Auckland War Memorial Museum Tāmaki Paenga Hira from 2013 and Curator Māori Art at Auckland Art Gallery since 2015.
+Borell was Associate Curator Māori Art at Auckland War Memorial Museum Tāmaki Paenga Hira from 2013-2025 and Curator Māori Art at Auckland Art Gallery from 2015-2020.
 At the gallery he worked for years on the largest exhibition since the gallery opened over 130 years ago called Toi Tū Toi Ora: Contemporary Māori Art.
 It featured work by 110 artists and brought in more visitors than any other exhibition since 1989.
 The documentary of the exhibition is by Chelsea Winstanley.
-Borell resigned from his role at the art gallery in January 2021 soon after Toi Tū Toi Ora opened stating the there was a lack of control awarded to him in the lead up and calling for 'colonial institutions to share power more equally'.
+Borell resigned from his role at the art gallery in December 2020 two weeks after Toi Tū Toi Ora opened stating that there was a lack of control awarded to him in the lead up and calling for 'colonial institutions to share power more equally'.

 In 2022 it was announced he would return to Auckland War Memorial Museum as Curator Taonga Māori, the role previously held by Chanel Clarke.
-Borell is a trustee and curator of The Wairau Māori Art Gallery in the Hundertwasser Building in Whangarei, the first public Māori art gallery solely dedicated to profiling Māori artists and curators.
+Borell is a trustee and curator of The Wairau Māori Art Gallery in the Hundertwasser Building in Whangārei, the first public Māori art gallery solely dedicated to profiling Māori artists and curators.